-- (1) A student shall conclusively fail a master degree program if the module examination has been graded or allocated the grade of "insufficient" (5.0) and no further attempts at retaking the examination are permissible. the master's thesis has been graded or allocated the grade of "insufficient" (5.0) and no further submissions are permissible. - (2) If a student has failed the master's degree program, the chairperson of the examinations board shall issue an administrative notice of decision setting forth all examination results and the reasons why the student failed the program.
+- (1) A student shall conclusively fail a master degree program if - a) the module examination has been graded or allocated the grade of "insufficient" (5.0) and no further attempts at retaking the examination are permissible. - b) the master's thesis has been graded or allocated the grade of "insufficient" (5.0) and may no longer be revised. - (2) If a student has failed the master's degree program, the chairperson of the examinations board shall issue an administrative notice of decision setting forth all examination results and the reasons why the student failed the program.
 The administrative notice of decision must contain information about the student's legal rights and be given to the student.